-Enroll in DMI 49 to learn more about this profession.
+Enroll in DMI 49 to learn more about the Radiologic

 The Radiologic Sciences Department of City College of San Francisco offers a full-time program in Diagnostic Medical Imaging (DMI).
 The curricula are designed so that a student will accomplish the following two goals:

 1.)
 Satisfy the requirements for graduation from the College with an

 Associate Degree in Science with a major in Diagnostic Medical

 2.)
 Upon program completion, the graduate will be qualified to take

 the national credentialing examination administered by the American

 Registry of Radiologic Technologists (www.arrt.org) and upon passing receive